 Starving the cyanobacteria for nitrogen naturally modifies the antenna complexes, causing the antenna to decrease in size and leading to significant cellular membrane modifications, because the cells break down the phycobilisomes and use them as an alternative nitrogen source to survive.
 By determining the extent of these changes, the team hopes to better understand the structure-function relationship between cellular organization and natural modification.
 These processes can be immediately reversed by restoring nitrogen to the cells.
 The researchers plan to compare these results to those recorded from their genetic studies to explore the differences between artificial and natural modifications and their effects on the intracellular makeup of cyanobacteria.

-Instruments and Facilities Used: Photosynthetic Antenna Research Center (PARC), a DOE-funded Energy Frontier Research Center based at Washington University.
-Small angle neutron scattering (SANS) Bio-SANS instrument, beamline CG‑3, at Oak Ridge National Laboratory’s High Flux Isotope Reactor.
+Instruments and Facilities Used: Photosynthetic Antenna Research Center (PARC), a DOE BES-funded Energy Frontier Research Center based at Washington University at St Louis.
+Small angle neutron scattering (SANS) was performed at the DOE-BER supported Bio-SANS instrument, beamline CG‑3, at Oak Ridge National Laboratory’s High Flux Isotope Reactor.

 Scientists in this study have successfully demonstrated the ability to manipulate the neutron contrast of detergent micelles by incorporating a similar detergent with deuterium-labelled alkyl chains.
 The presence of excess detergent micelle scattering often has a detrimental influence on scattering data obtained for membrane protein–detergent complexes.
 Isolation of the scattering signal from the protein of interest can be accomplished by eliminating all scattering from the detergent.
 Using this approach enabled determination of the overall structure and oligomeric state of a small membrane protein enzyme.